andresheredia1/HyBayesCal-pckg/README.md

 * ```package_launcher.py``` contains a custom class ```TelemacSimulations```.
 This class contains 2 methods and 4 magic methods

 ## Installation and run a project
 ***
-To use this package, ensure the previously mentioned software and Python libraries are installed:
+To use this package, ensure that the previously mentioned software and Python libraries are installed:
 * Upon the initial launch of the VM, the first essential task is to update the system (which should be performed periodically):
   * Open Terminal.
   * Enter the command: `sudo apt update`